ros2/ros2_documentation/source/Tutorials/URDF/Using-URDF-with-Robot-State-Publisher.rst

   rviz2 -d ~/dev_ws/install/urdf_tutorial/share/urdf_tutorial/r2d2.rviz

-See http://wiki.ros.org/rviz/UserGuide for details on how to use Rviz.
+See the [User Guide](http://wiki.ros.org/rviz/UserGuide) for details on how to use Rviz.

 Summary
 -------